gtoutoungis1/flavors/README.md

 run : use as flavors.run(wheel_file, tasting_file).
 	this is the main method that's calling the traverse method with the wheel_file, and the score method with the tasting_file.

+	The docs directory contains an example of the required files.

 The flavors library return the /tmp/categories.html file, here is an example of the content of the output file:

 	"An excellent cup of coffee.
 Notes of stone fruit, cherry and plum.
 Long finish with hints of milk chocolate and brown sugar."`